 611 E. Main St., East Dundee (224- 699-9968 or thecakevillage.com).

-Spacious and familial, Kid City has the comforts of home -- and smiley employees, to boot.
+Spacious and familial, Kid City has the comforts of home — with the addition of always-smiley employees, to boot.
 Highlights include a pretend dress up boutique, grocery store and relaxing room for parents.
 There is a special area designated for the two-and-under set.
 Drop-in at one of their holiday themed parties for extra fun!

 1837 W. Grand Ave., Ukrainian Village (312-829-6775 or kidcitychicago.com).